-On a properly configured discussion list an unsubscribe footer is always included; usually at the bottom of the post.
-The unsubscribe footer is unique to each user and should never be included in a reply.
+On a properly configured discussion list an unsubscribe footer is always included, usually at the bottom of the post.

 Take the case of a list member who decided to unsubscribe herself from the discussion list she on.
 She replied to the post she was reading by asking how to unsubscribe from the list.
 She either did not see the unsubscribe footer, did not trust it, or wanted everyone to know she wanted to leave.
 AND in her reply to the list, she did not trim off the previous footers, (or her own).
 Her reply post therefore, contained her unique unsubscribe link and unique unsubscribe email address.